caltechlibrary/andor/README.md

 object responses which should simplify writing the web forms for creating and updating objects.

-Four pages would need to be designed
+Four pages would need to be designed and implemented in HTML, CSS and JavaScript.

 1. Display List records
 2. Display Object details